manvi294/prac-ml/README.md

     Dim usLeadColumn As Range
     Dim indiaLeadColumn As Range
     Dim destinationRow As Long
-    Dim usLeadArea As Range
-    Dim indiaLeadArea As Range
     Dim usLeadCell As Range
     Dim indiaLeadCell As Range
     Dim usLead As String